dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   - why do the techniques of NLP exhibit their specific effects on our minds?

+- apply various filters to audio signals from synth. do specific frequencies have an effect? low frequencies & harmonics?

 - zazen meditation and visual input modulation/distortion
   - connect this to the komuso sect of monks from the 17th century and the tengai(tengui) baskets they wore

 - reading discontinuities (& propagation of infinite values/etc) from
-  various points in networks, and inferring the remaining connections/structure of a mostly unknown analytical model
+  various points in networks,
+  - and inferring the remaining connections/structure of a mostly unknown analytical model

+- learning a new topic (e.g. kanji) as an example of progression from underdetermined information system to overdetermined. when the system is overdetermined, the knowledge is self reinforcing, as there are many ways to validate what you know.
+  - on a graph, there would be many "validation paths/cliques" as you add more nodes of information

 - connect neurology to components of analytic psychology, especially the metaphysical components (archetypes) and patterns of